jimmyable/jimmyjoseph.github.io/_posts/2018-02-08-basic-java.md

 ## Why Java?

-Java is old, older than me atleast.
-But its not seen as old, its seen as a standard programming language.
+Java is old, older than me at least.
+But it's not seen as old, its seen as a standard programming language.
 If you're learning how to program you will end up with java at some point.
-And for good reason, its an efficient program that has standed the test of time.
+And for good reason, it's an efficient program that has stood the test of time.

-In my opinion it is more "messy" for a beginner, you need to write more code.
-Mainly because everything is explicit and the language is designed for high end efficient softwares.
+In my opinion, it is more "messy" for a beginner, as you need to write more code.
+Mainly because everything is explicit and the language is designed for high-end efficient software.
 Unlike python which uses much simpler scripting language but is more suited for quick "prototyping".

 It is recommended to use an IDE like [Eclipse](https://www.eclipse.org/) or [IntelliJ IDEA](https://www.jetbrains.com/idea/) if you plan to actually write java code.
-Missing paranthesis or brackets or simple mistakes can mean wasting a lot of time looking for what is going wrong after compiling.
+Missing parenthesis or brackets or simple mistakes can mean wasting a lot of time looking for what is going wrong after compiling.

 ## Installing Java
-There are many ways to install and versions change all the time, for ubuntu try:
+There are many ways to install, and versions change all the time, for ubuntu try:

 {% highlight bash %}
 username@hostname:~$ sudo apt-get install openjdk-8-jdk